RandySheriffH/tracer/README.md

 # Tracer
 Tracer is a desktop app to render deep learning models:

-- Keeps history of browsing for easy trace back
+- Keep history of browsing for easy trace back
 - Support viewing of embedded graphs
 - Trace upstream and downstream
 - Search node by keyword